UofSC-Fall-2022-Math-587-001/jekyll/_announcements/week-3.md

 date: 2022-09-02
 ---

-**Starting Wednesday September 7, we will return in-person instruction in LC Room 348**.
+**Starting Wednesday September 7, we will return to in-person instruction in LC Room 348**.
 Please bring a computer (if you have one) and a device to scan paper (a modern smartphone works).